ni/nimi-python/docs/niscope/functions.rst

     :param wfm:

         numpy array of the appropriate type and size the should be acquired as a 1D array.
 Size should be **num_samples** times number of waveforms.
-Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.
+Call niScope\_ActualNumWfms to determine the number of waveforms.

                                 Types supported are